 The secret of Zen is practicing Zazen

-Authentic Zen finds its origins in the teachings of Shakyamuni Buddha, who lived in India in the 6th century BC.
-He taught that sitting in the lotus position is both practice and realization.
+The origins of authentic Zen lie in the teachings of Shakyamuni Buddha, who lived in India in the 6th century BC.
+He taught that sitting in the lotus position is both practice and realization at the same time.

 Master Kodo Sawaki did not teach in monasteries but in the heart of society and made zen accessible for everyone.
 At his request his disciple Taisen Deshimaru settled in Paris in 1967 to teach Zen in the West, where he remained until his death in 1982..

-Taisen Deshimaru founded a Zen temple, the Gendronnière and many dojos throughout Europe.
-Master Kosen is one of the successors of Master Deshimaru..
+Master Deshimaru started a zentempel, the Gendronnière and many other dojos throughout Europe.
+Master Kosen is the successor of Master Deshimaru.

 Under his leadership practices a thriving sangha in dojos both in Europe and in South America.